saianfordx/sandboxed-agents/docs/RULES.md

 - ✅ Test with real data and scenarios
 - ✅ Use LangSmith for monitoring and debugging
 - ✅ Implement proper conversation memory with LangGraph
 - ✅ Use tool-calling patterns for retrieval interactions
+- ✅ Create comprehensive documentation for system components
+- ✅ Include visual diagrams and real-world analogies in documentation